-As an invoice factoring company, we deal with invoices every day.
+As a small business invoice factoring company, we deal with invoices every day.
 It’s what we do.
 We advance funds on your accounts receivable, so we can really help you improve your process and point out some areas that maybe you need to look at.
 One of the underwriting things that we have to consider is the invoices themselves.
-We want to understand your business and make sure that those invoices are going to get paid just as much as you do.
+We want to understand your business and make sure that those small business invoices are going to get paid just as much as you do.

-What are obvious things companies can fix in their invoicing?
+What are obvious things companies can fix in their small business invoicing?

 Across all clients and sectors, one of the first things you look at is the terms.
 Show me the purchase order.
 Show me the contracts.
 I’ll review that, and then I compare it to the invoice that’s actually raised.
 So when I look at that, I’m looking whether the work that was performed or billed for was actually included in the purchase or a contract.
 What is the price?
 Is there a different price than your customer and yourself had agreed upon?
 Where are the invoice terms clearly identified on your invoice?
 Do you reference your contract number or your purchase order number on the invoice?
 You want to make sure all these things are visible, otherwise it will create issues on the back end.